 In the simplest terms, grippers are devices that enable robots to pick up and hold objects.
-When combined with a collaborative (or 'cobot') industrial robot arm, grippers enable manufacturers to automate key processes, such as inspection, assembly, pick & place and machine tending.
+When combined with a collaborative robot (or 'cobot') arm, grippers enable manufacturers to automate key processes, such as inspection, assembly, pick & place and machine tending.

 There are many different types of grippers available to use with UR cobots.
 Some grippers' designs are just like human hands, complete with five fingers, but this isn't always the case.
 There are grippers with two and three fingers, grippers shaped like claws, mechanical gripper types, grippers with large suction cups and even grippers that look like air-filled bags.
 With so many to choose from, it can be difficult to know which robot gripper types are best suited to which applications.

 In this article, we will look at the most popular grippers in manufacturing.
 We'll also summarize some of the options manufacturers have when selecting a gripper and we'll explore some of the pros and cons of different robot gripper types for different applications.

 Choosing a gripper for your cobot can seem like a daunting task, especially with so many different types of grippers in robotics and so much overlapping terminology.